 The Forex Market is probably one of the most misunderstood markets among any asset classes.
 Without an exchange or any centralized clearing house, Forex invites many misunderstandings.

-The Forex Broker / Bank relationship also involves what are known as liquidity bands.
+The Forex Broker / Bank relationship also involves what is known as liquidity bands.
 These are the spreads in a particular pair that will widen with an increased demand for liquidity.
 A bank might offer 0.5 spread on EUR/USD for $5 million a click.
 If the liquidity demand increases, then the spread would increase as well.
 The EUR/USD spread might move to 1.5 for $20 million a click.
 The spread becomes a means to manage and mitigate risk on the part of the bank or LP.

 Trading Forex and Derivatives carries a high level of risk, including the risk of losing substantially more than your initial investment.
 Also, you do not own or have any rights to the underlying assets.
 The effect of leverage is that both gains and losses are magnified.
 You should only trade if you can afford to carry these risks.
 Trading Derivatives may not be suitable for all investors, so please ensure that you fully understand the risks involved, and seek independent advice if necessary